pilif42/mavenTutorial/README.md

             - open View -> Tool Windows -> Maven
             - click the refresh button (Reimport All Maven Projects)
             - select the required Maven Profile
-            - run the 'clean' step followed by 'install'
+            - run the 'clean' step followed by 'install' for 'demo'
     - to run:
-            - add a SpringBoot Run Config pointing to DemoApplication.
+            - add a SpringBoot Run Config pointing to DemoApplication & using module 'demo-api'.

 # To test